petepolyakov/3DPrintChangeSpool/README.md

 Process G-codes to pause a 3D print before it runs out of filament.
 Effective for large prints when more than one spool has to be used.
 For better calculations, make sure you check additional parameters.
 **At this point, the script hasn't been battle-tested but is working in dry-run mode.**
+For use with 1mm Nozzle, 1.75mm filament PETG, FLOW 19, 1.1 Multiplier

 I do not use the Pause command; instead, I use the Add Change Color command to simplify the spool change.